 Many organisations are failing to connect with and appeal to younger candidates, which is ultimately costing them in potentially great, young talent.
 Younger generations are expecting to be able to access information digitally to get a better understanding of a company before applying, but too many organisations fail to give clear information on the company culture and what the job role involves, leading young people to look elsewhere.

-But the biggest problem facing recruiters today is attracting the right talent, so just having a careers site alone is not enough to find employees that can help grow a business.
+But the biggest problem facing recruiters today is attracting the best talent, so just having a careers site alone is not enough to find employees that can help grow a business.

 Potential candidates often use a careers site to familiarise themselves with a company’s culture and values, as a candidate needs to see themselves fitting in at a company before applying for a position.
 It is, therefore, essential to convey the right message to your potential candidates.
 If an organisation fails to portray their employer brand correctly, they risk losing out on great candidates.
 What’s worse, deterring savvy candidates from applying could result in hiring the ‘best of a bad bunch’, which could be damaging to productivity and staff morale.